tmtsoftware/csw/docs/src/main/index.md

 observation.
 The TCS Pointing Assembly sends pointing demand events to mechanisms throughout the software system.

-The Event Service is bsed on the publish/subscribe messaging paradigm.
+The Event Service is based on the publish/subscribe messaging paradigm.
 One component publishes an event and all components that have subscribed receive the event.
 The advantage of this type of message system is that publishers and subscribers are decoupled.
 Publishers can publish regardless of whether there are subscribers, and subscribers can